SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 ![](http://i.imgur.com/jSzKsvo.png)

-## How to govern the end user experience
+## How to configure the end user experience
 <a name="configuremodernlibrariesandlists"> </a>
 You do have multiple options to control whether the "modern" or "classic" library and list experience will be used.